csci-182/fall2022/pages/_assignments/tutorial05.md

 1. To make a <a href="https://www.w3schools.com/css/css3_transitions.asp" target="_blank">transition</a>, you define a transition inside of a style block (e.g., `#section1`) as follows: `transition: <property> <duration> <timing-function> <delay>;` Examples:
     * transition: all 0.3s ease-out;
-    * transition: background,color 1s ease-in;
+    * transition: background 1s ease-in;
     * transition: all 3s linear;
     * transition: all 0.3s ease;
     {:.compact}